Am I Entitled to Alimony in Illinois? Here’s What You Need to Know

 It’s often believed that alimony will be automatically awarded, but this just isn’t true in Illinois.
 Alimony can be granted to either party, but it is dependent upon a number of variables.

-Bottom line, maintenance will only be awarded when the judge decides it is appropriate.
+The bottom line, maintenance will only be awarded when the judge decides it is appropriate.

 Myth #2: Maintenance Is Gender-Specific